Rich and Hearty

 The long simmer on the stove works well, but simmering in a covered dutch oven at 325 -350 degrees for 3 hours renders the meat incredibly tender and the onions melt into a rich meaty jam.

 If you don’t cook it for the full 3 hours it still becomes a flavorful stew, but it doesn’t become the incredible dish that it could be.
-If you are going to make it, please promise me you will make it the right way, give it the full 3 hour simmer on the stove or in the oven.

 You won’t be disappointed.